ebeohp/teaching-git/README.md

 # Teaching Git

-This is a sample repository to practice using git, as kindly explained by pahoobe.
+This is a sample repository for the DHS Computer Science Club to practice using git, as kindly explained by pahoobe.

 If you have any questions, feel free to contact her.